Jack MacDonald (Hamilton politician)

-John A. "Jack" MacDonald (1927 – May 5, 2010) was a politician, businessman, and journalist in Hamilton, Ontario, Canada.
+John Alexander "Jack" MacDonald (1927 – May 5, 2010) was a politician, businessman, and journalist in Hamilton, Ontario, Canada.
 He served as Mayor of Hamilton from 1976 to 1980, and wrote a column in the Hamilton Spectator newspaper for many years.

 Early life and career

 MacDonald was born in 1927 in London, Ontario and moved to Hamilton, Ontario in 1942.
 At the age of 15 he quit school and at 16 joined the Canadian Navy, becoming a qualified torpedo man.
 After the Second World War he apprenticed with his father and uncle as a plumber, before starting his own heating and cooling business in 1951.
 In 1949 he became the youngest alderman ever elected in the City of Hamilton.
 He was also the youngest person to be elected to public office at that time in Canada.
 In 1953 he became deputy mayor.
 He ran for Mayor of Hamilton in 1956 and 1962 but lost.

 He was elected citizen of the year in 1972 and ran again for mayor in 1976, this time winning.
 He was re-elected again in 1978.